Image copyright, John Tallet, 2003. Click to return to the Homepage.

 (If, instead of turning left, you take the road to the right at this point, you will soon come to the Hall Inn.
 A good choice of meals can be had here.
 Return to the stile by the Give Way sign if you make this detour.)

 Go straight ahead, passing to the left of double telegraph poles and a line of trees.
-Cross a stile to the left of a metal gate and take the track ahead through the wood, which has a beautiful display of bluebells in the Spring.
+Cross a stile to the left of a metal gate and take the track ahead through the wood, which has a beautiful display of bluebells in the spring.
 Cross a stile, go through a small orchard and cross another stile.
 Go straight ahead on the lane and after 40 metres cross a stile on the left.

 Bluebells in the wood